googleapis/google-cloud-ruby/google-cloud-deploy/README.md

-# Ruby Client for the Google Cloud Deploy API
+# Ruby Client for the Cloud Deploy API

-API Client library for the Google Cloud Deploy API

-Google Cloud Deploy is a managed service that automates delivery of your applications to a series of target environments in a defined promotion sequence.
+Cloud Deploy is a service that automates delivery of your applications to a series of target environments in a defined sequence.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-deploy-v*`.